Plan and Prepare

 During the winter season, bridges may be removed, so knowledge and experience of river crossings is essential.
 Heavy rainfall makes streams and rivers in Fiordland rise very quickly, and track ﬂooding is common.
 Be prepared to wait for water levels to decrease before attempting to cross any waterway – it’s a good idea to bring supplies for an extra few days in case you are delayed.

-Always check thelatest Fiordland weather report before you depart, and don’t hesitate to change your plans if you aren’t comfortable.
+Always check the latest Fiordland weather report and visit the Te Anau DOC office for latest track and weather conditions before you depart, and don’t hesitate to change your plans if you aren’t comfortable.
 Our cancellation policy is a full refund if we can’t get you there but if you change your mind or plans, please let us know 24 hours prior to departure for a full refund.
 While the Milford Track is wild and beautiful during the off-season, you do need to be prepared for challenging weather conditions.
-We’ll be able to help with any off-season hiking queries you may have, but we strongly recommend you also read through the Department of Conservation’s Tramping the Great Walks in winter’ webpage.
+We’ll be able to help with any off-season hiking queries you may have, but we strongly recommend you also read through the Department of Conservation’s guidelines and tips on preparing for your trip.